steve-arnold/HuffmanCpp/README.md

 # The Huffman Coding Algorithm
 Huffman Coding is a method of constructing minimum redundancy codes.
 The purpose is to reduce the size of a text file.
-It is described by its author David A. Huffman as - "An optimum method of coding an ensemble of messages consisting of a finite number of members is developed.
+It is described by its author David A. Huffman as -<br>
+"An optimum method of coding an ensemble of messages consisting of a finite number of members is developed.
 A minimum-redundancy code is one constructed in such a way that the average number of coding digits per message is minimized."

 ## Encoding process